 - Lead healthy, active lives

-Throughout the subject of English, our pupils will also demonstrate additional traits from our Bedford Learner Profile including ambition, problem-solving and managing their own risks.
+Throughout the subject of PE, our pupils will also demonstrate additional traits from our Bedford Learner Profile including ambition, problem-solving and managing their own risks.

 Our vision for physical education: